nixonyung/nixonyung.github.io/content/discover-the-world/self-help.md

   - believing that you can learn anything

-- > If you think we can’t change the world, it just means you’re not one of
+- > If you think we can't change the world, it just means you're not one of
   > those that will.
   >
   > \- [Jacque Fresco](https://www.goodreads.com/quotes/7622314-if-you-think-we-can-t-change-the-world-it-just)